tsowa48/onecloud/README.md

 # onecloud
 Join cloud services in one app

-Adding new cloud service by TOKEN
+Adding new cloud service by TOKEN.

-Long click on file/folder - show menu (download, rename, delete)
+Long click on file/folder - show menu (download, rename, delete).